JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

 The gui can be run directly from Python script by doing `python joinmarket-qt.py` from within `scripts/`, or by running the executable file/binary (**[CLICK HERE](https://github.com/AdamISZ/joinmarket-clientserver/releases/)** to download the latest release).

-**LATEST VERSION of JoinMarket-Qt is GUI version 6**.
+**LATEST VERSION of JoinMarket-Qt is GUI version 9**.
 You can check the version via `About` in the menu.

 No other files / setup should be needed.
 You might need to `chmod 755` on Linux.

 The github commits to the main repo, above, are signed.
-For the executables in the release, there are .asc gpg signatures provided; please check them!

-My key (Adam Gibson, @AdamISZ on github, waxwing on reddit, btctalk, @waxwing__ on twitter):

-    4668 9728 A9F6 4B39 1FA8  71B7 B3AE 09F1 E9A3 197A

-The gpg signature files for each binary should verify against the above key.

 **Contents**